varmox/ygeonline/content/post/design-methodology.md

 - Assumptions
 - Risks

-When working on a project design decisions should
+When working on a project design decisions should be documented